bris-sys-sec/labs/Labs/README.md

 | 60-65 | The students demonstrate strong technical understanding and have engaged with the literature.
 The students have engaged in minimal self-directed research.
 However, the reflection is shallow and fail to demonstrate students insights and/or critical though.|
 | 65-70 | The students demonstrate strong technical understanding and have engaged critically with the literature.
 There is sign of self-directed research.
 However, the research remain shallow and the students do not go beyond the obvious, but the students are able to critically assess the solutions discussed in their report. |
 | 70-100 | The students demonstrate strong technical understanding and have engaged in a critical manner with the literature.
 There is clear sign of extensive self-directed research going beyond the obvious. |

+The grade of the two reports corresponding to a coursework is averaged.
+Individual grade and feedback will be given for each report.